CarmelRobotics/getting-started/OLDREADME.md

 In order to push your commits to Github pull up the command palette, then type “Push”, click the `Git: Push`.

-## Ready
+## Ready to Code
-You are now ready to start coding.
-If you would like to learn Java go to [here](https://codecademy.com/learn/learn-java).
-Every year there is a new FRC API and getting the link to that will be necessary to know which methods you are able to call and use when coding.
+You are now ready to start coding the robot.
+From here, if you aren't familiar with Java you can use [CodeCademy](https://www.codecademy.com/learn/learn-java) to get the basics down.
+If you have any questions, ask the more senior members.
+Have fun!